Crime

 The judge also ordered that Henderson have only supervised visitation with his two daughters, ages 6 and 1, until they turn 18.
 Burton noted that prosecutors had credible evidence of Henderson’s possession of child pornography and searches involving incest and father-daughter sexual abuse.

 Prosecutors had asked that Henderson not be allowed to have any contact with his daughters.
-But Burton chose a lesser restriction, stating that she took to heart the comments of Henderson’s wife, Katie, who said in court that she had never had any concern about leaving her daughters in Henderson’s care.
+Burton chose a lesser restriction, stating that she took to heart the comments of Henderson’s wife, Katie, who said in court that she had never had any concern about leaving her daughters in Henderson’s care.
 She said she believed keeping them from him would cause irreparable harm.
 Burton said she struggled with the idea of Henderson’s two sons being able to see him and not his two other children.

-Henderson’s defense attorney, Brett Purtzer, requested a 14 year, six months sentence in the middle of the standard sentencing range.
+Purtzer requested a 14 year, six months sentence in the middle of the standard sentencing range.
 He said that the state’s recommendation of 66 years was not supported, and that someone who was convicted of three counts of first-degree murder would see less time in prison.

 Purtzer also emphasized that his client was convicted of inappropriately touching his students rather than groping them or fondling.